 Shirley actively keeps up with many disciplines with membership and participation in numerous organizations.
 Shirley joined the INCOSE-LA Chapter when it was first formed and is an active member, attending most meetings and tutorials.
 Shirley has supported the prior CSER conferences managed by INCOSE-LA with publicity support.

 Shirley is a graduate of the University of Pennsylvania with degrees in Systems Engineering and Wharton Economics.
 Shirley is also a member of AIAA, IEEE, Association of Computing Machinery, SPIN, Association of Enterprise Architects, IASA (International Association of Software Architects), and user groups Java, Cisco, ITIL, BEA, Linux.

-Director, Communications – DeAnna Regalbuto (2-year term)
+Director, Communications – DeAnna Regalbuto (2nd year of 2-year term)

 DeAnna Regalbuto has been a member of INCOSE and INCOSE-LA since 2008 and has assisted with production of the chapter newsletter since 2011.

 She holds a Master of Engineering in Systems Engineering from Stephens Institute of Technology and a Bachelor of Science in Information and Computer Science from University of California, Irvine.